Page updated 21st November 2013

-Linking Cathedral Close and South Street, this narrow street gave its name to the Bear Inn which was the town house of the Abbots of Tavistock.
+Linking Cathedral Close and South Street, this narrow street (56m long) gave its name to the Bear Inn which was the town house of the Abbots of Tavistock.
 In 1286, the town house of the Abbots was named Bere after the small peninsular of land formed by the Tamar and the Tavy rivers in west Devon.
 The Abbot of Tavistock was charged by Edward I to administer the silver mines that were situated there.
 The sign of the inn was a bear with the word Bere, and hence a pun.
 They seemed to like puns in those days!
 The Inn remained after the monasteries were dissolved by Henry VIII and was a centre for merchants to trade.
-A carrier service by Russell's was based at the site of the Bear Inn from before 1800, with heavily laden horse-drawn wagons bound for London departing at dawn, every day of the week.
+Russell's carrier service was based at the site of the Bear Inn from before 1800, with heavily laden horse-drawn wagons bound for London departing at dawn, every day of the week.
 There was a second Bear Inn situated further up South Street from about 1820 to 1871.

-Bear Street was very close to the public water conduit situated at the front of the College of the Vicars Choral; the ancient underground passages from St Sidwells fed the conduit with pure water.
+Bear Street was very close to the public water conduit situated at the front of the College of the Vicars Choral; the ancient underground passages from St Sidwell's fed the conduit with pure water.
 When the cholera outbreak of 1832 broke out, many from the other side of South Street, in the Westquarter were infected from water from dipping in the leats.
 Bear Street, although very short, only suffered two deaths from the disease, a result of their clean water supply.

 On the marriage of the Prince of Wales in March 1863, the street erected celebratory decorations "Bear-street had a fine bold arch of evergreens, interspersed with coloured lamps, and surmounted by a fine transparency, with the words- "Albert Edward and Alexandra - Health and happiness," belonging to Mr. Hutchingson."